Also known as Virginia quail or bobwhite quail, the Northern Bobwhite is native to the United States, Mexico, and the Caribbean.

 The clear, whistled “bobwhite” call was once a common sound throughout the birds’ range.
 It’s much rarer today; populations plunged between 1966 and 2014, resulting in an overall decline of 85 percent, according to the North American Breeding Bird Survey.

 Habitat loss and the increased use of pesticides are thought to be the culprits behind this steep decline—a worrisome trend also noted in other birds sharing similar habitats, including Loggerhead Shrike.
+The pest control augusta ga can help with getting rid of the unwanted pests.

 A Bevy of Bobwhites